shree998/Campus-Expert/10-opensource-clubs/README.md

 ## Exercise

-The exercise in this module is to complete an outline of your campus club.
+The exercise in this module is broken into three parts: updating your impact proposal, completing an outline of your campus club, and providing an outline for an activity or event involving open source.
 Suggested outline and questions can be found in the exercises directory.

 ## Support 🙋🏿